ParticipaPY/politic-bots/README.md

 ### Collect Political Tweets

 The data sets of tweets collected during the presidential primary and general elections that took place in Paraguay in December 2017 and April 2018, respectively, are available to be download.
-The directory **`data`** contains the file `links_to_datasets.txt` with the links to dumps of the MongoDB databases used in the project.

 In case a new set of tweets needs to be downloaded, below we list the steps that are required to follow.